apache/incubator-brooklyn/docs/use/guide/persistence/index.md

 Command Line Options
 --------------------

-To configure brooklyn, the relevant command line options are:
+To configure brooklyn, the relevant command line options for the `launch` commands are:

 * `--persist` <persistence mode>
   The persistence mode.